Adda2003/Urbansound/README.md

 Metadata CSV contains info about each clip, including filename, fold, label, etc.

 Audio files are organized as fold1 to fold10 folders, each containing .wav files.

+type the following commands in the terminal :

+cd ~/Urbansound
+mkdir -p cache/urbansound8k/raw
+unzip "archive (3).zip" -d cache/urbansound8k/raw

+then you should see :

+After this, you should have:

+cache/urbansound8k/raw/fold1/
+cache/urbansound8k/raw/fold2/
+...
+cache/urbansound8k/raw/UrbanSound8K.csv

 # 2. Feature Extraction
 MFCCs (Mel-frequency cepstral coefficients):